anacost/guacamole_recipe_github/index.md

 # Guacamole recipe

 - List of ingredients
-- Instructions to make the recipe
+- Instructions for preparing guacamole